Fellowship1954/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/README.md

     for id in duplicate_ids:
         print(id)
 ```
+## Results
+In this section lays the results of the experiment, remember the objective of the experiment was to identify genes associated with brain tumors, providing insight into genetic factors linked to brain tumor development and prognosis through mentions in biological article's and their abstracts.

 ## References
 - [1]	C.-H. Wei, A. Allot, R. Leaman, and Z. Lu, “PubTator central: automated concept annotation for biomedical full text articles,” Nucleic Acids Res., vol. 47, no. W1, pp. W587–W593, Jul.
 2019, doi: 10.1093/nar/gkz389.